 The cabinet under the kitchen sink is a highly neglected area.

-This is the area that we shove highly noxious cleaners and surfactants.
+This is the area where we shove highly noxious cleaners and surfactants.
 Many people even have garbage cans under their sinks.
 For me, the soap and cleaners are no exception however I do not keep any garbage under my sink.
-In fact I keep a tub to collect some of the best stuff that my household produces.
+In fact, I keep a tub to collect some of the best stuff that my household produces.

 If you haven’t figured it out yet, I am talking about the lowly compost pile.
 It begins as a pile of food debris under my kitchen sink but ends up feeding my plants what they need to grow strong and healthy.

 Yup, every so often even the know-it-all home inspector has something to learn.
-Right there, stamped for all whom know where to look, is the date that the flashing was made.
-Of course this is not an exact date of roof installation but it is usually within 6 months.
+Right there, stamped for all who know where to look, is the date that the flashing was made.
+Of course, this is not an exact date of roof installation, but it is usually within 6 months.